 Lukafit is an empowering activewear brand designed with our curves in mind.
-Our mission is to celebrate and support women of color along our health and wellness journeys.
+Our mission is to celebrate women of all shapes, sizes and shades along our health and wellness journeys.

 As an ode to my South African heritage, the name Lukafit is partially derived from the Zulu word juluka, which means to sweat.
 Sweating releases “feel good” endorphins, detoxifies your body, and gives you a healthy glow, so we encourage folks to sweat a lot.